 Over the next three weeks the home owners enjoyed their time away and we enjoyed our time in one place getting into a productive routine and indulging in the joys of dog walking and grocery shopping.

 House sitting also brings unexpected pluses.
 In our case, these came in the form of wild animals.
 We spent hours on the spacious open-sided patio of the home in the jungly hills above Matapalo beach with binoculars and cameras glued to our faces observing three-toed sloths (including a mother and baby), parrots, toucans, aracaris, poison dart frogs, white face capuchin monkeys, king vultures, a jaguarundi and foot long female stick bug having sex with a remarkably small male.
 It was like living inside our own Animal Planet channel, only our viewing blind was a comfortable, modern house.
-As we’ve already said, ALL of these photos were taken right from the patio.
+All of the photos in this post, including the ones of the sloths, were taken right from the patio.

 On a related note, this was the first time these homeowners had retained house sitters and they told us that they decided to list their need on Trustedhousesitters.com because a neighbor had recently used the site and had a really positive experience.
 As for us, we’re back to scouring our daily “new listings” emails from Trustedhousesitters.com in search of our next house sitting opportunity.